Gladius-SpA/lambda-html-to-pdf/README.md

 3. Create a .zip file containing this project
 4. Upload .zip file to AWS Lambda
 5. Add ENV variable on AWS Lambda with key: 'S3_BUCKET', value: '*your_bucket_name*'
+5. On your function's 'Basic Settings', change timeout from 3s to 10s (or more)

 ## Use